Valley Railway: CT&V operations under the B&O

-The CT&V realigned the entire 14.4 mi route between Beach City and Mineral City and 1.5 mi around East Sparta in 1938, to accommodate the Muskingum River Conservation District's flood control initiatives.

 Passenger travel on the former CT&V increased somewhat during World War II, but declined sharply again afterward.
+During the 1940s, the unprofitable passenger service to Valley Junction ended.
 The B&O ceased all passenger service on the line on December 7, 1962.
 The last passenger train to run on the old CT&V route was the Cleveland Night Express, which provided overnight service to Baltimore.
 It abandoned the Newburgh Branch in 1964.

 Post-B&O history of the line

 The Chesapeake and Ohio Railway (C&O) took control of the B&O on February 4, 1963.
 The two railroads retained their separate identities until merging into the Chessie System on June 15, 1973.
 By this time, freight service on the Valley Division had been reduced to limited mixed freight trains and once-a-day ore trains between Cleveland and the New Castle steel mills.